Introduction

 You can set up the following things via the Settings menu:

 1. Settings / Formats.
 This menu allows you to enable/disable ad formats on your panel.
-We would recommend starting with simple ad formats like Image Banner, Direct Link or VAST linear.
+We recommend starting with simple ad formats like Image Banner, Direct Link, or VAST linear.

 3. Settings / Pricing model.
 You can enable/disable pricing models available for your advertisers.
-We would recommend starting with CPM and CPC as CPA might be a bit more difficult to set up.
+We recommend starting with CPM and CPC, as CPA might be more difficult to set up.

 You can leave other options untouched at the beginning.